EXCLUSIVE-US tackles loopholes in curbs on AI chip exports to China - official

 EXCLUSIVE-Biden eyes adding AI chip curbs to Chinese companies abroad https://www.reuters.com/technology/biden-eyes-adding-ai-chip-curbs-chinese-companies-abroad-2023-10-13

-(Reporting by Karen Freifeld; additional reporting by Max A. Cherney; Editing by Chris Sanders, Lisa Shumaker and Deepa Babington and Shri Navaratnam)
+(Reporting by Karen Freifeld; Additional reporting by Max A. Cherney; Editing by Chris Sanders, Lisa Shumaker; Deepa Babington, Shri Navaratnam and Andrea Ricci)

 ((karen.freifeld@thomsonreuters.com;))